EOSC-synergy/eosc-perf/service_backend/docs/source/advanced/pagination-sorting.rst

 EOSC Performance database expects to include hundreds of results from multiple providers.
-Therefore, every query into the database has to be optimised to what it is really required by the user.
+Therefore, every query into the database has to be optimized to what it is really required by the user.

 In addition, multiple list methods are public and available to the internet.
 Therefore, it is required for security reasons and performance